bhupendrasambare/Library-Vaadin-Spring-boot/README.md

 ## Installation

-To get a local copy up and running, follow these steps:
+To get a local copy up and running, follow these steps (Spring boot + Vaadin):

 ### Prerequisites